wrrnw/notes/COMP30023_Computer_Systems/Lecture_Summary.md

 ## Week 3 Lecture 1 - Transport Layer
 - **Transport-Layer Services**
-	- An application protocol passes the message to the transport layer via sockets
+	- An application-layer protocol passes the message to the transport layer via sockets
 	- A transport-layer protocol provides for logic communication between application processes running on different hosts
 	- The transport layer passes the segment to the network layer at the sending end system
 - **The relation between Transport Layer and Network Layer**